-DIFFERENT FRO OM THAT CONTAINED IN THIS PROSPECTUS.
-NEITHER THE DELIVERY OF THIS PROSPECTUS NOR SALE OF COMMON STOCK MEANS

-THAT INFORMA ATION CONTAINED IN THIS PROSPECTUS IS CORRECT AFTER THE DATE OF THIS PROSPECTUS.
-THIS PROSPECTUS IS NOT AN OFFER

-TO SELL OR A S SOLICITATION OF AN OFFER TO BUY THESE SHARES OF THE COMMON STOCK IN ANY CIRCUMSTANCES UNDER WHICH THE OFFER

-OR SOLICITATI ION IS UNLAWFUL.
+YOU MAY RELY ON THE INFORMATION CONTAINED IN THIS PROSPECTUS.
+WE HAVE NOT AUTHORIZED ANYONE TO PROVIDE INFORMATION DIFFERENT FROM THAT CONTAINED IN THIS PROSPECTUS.
+NEITHER THE DELIVERY OF THIS PROSPECTUS NOR SALE OF COMMON STOCK MEANS THAT INFORMATION CONTAINED IN THIS PROSPECTUS IS CORRECT AFTER THE DATE OF THIS PROSPECTUS.
+THIS PROSPECTUS IS NOT AN OFFER TO SELL OR A SOLICITATION OF AN OFFER TO BUY THESE SHARES OF THE COMMON STOCK IN ANY CIRCUMSTANCES UNDER WHICH THE OFFER OR SOLICITATION IS UNLAWFUL.

-Until This is in additio , 2022, all dealers that effect transactions in these securities whether or not participating in this offering may be required to deliver a prospectus. on to the dealer's obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.

-9,858,335 SHARES
+Until

-SOBR SAFE, INC.
+9,858,335 SHARES SOBR SAFE, INC.

 PROSPECTUS

-October [·], 2022
+November [·], 2022